 Baking soda is often used to inhibit bacterial growth and neutralize body odor.
 Once the baking soda neutralizes sweat, it is no longer effective at controlling body odor.
 That is why the best you can hope for is 8-12 hours of odor control.

 Plus, if your underarm skin can't tolerate baking soda, the deodorant is basically useless.
 No one wants to smell bad or deal with skin irritation.
 Thankfully, clinically-proven, effective baking soda-free deodorants exist, like Lume Deodorant.
-Lume prevents bacteria from feeding on sweating and creating odor in the first place.
+Lume prevents bacteria from feeding on sweat and creating odor in the first place.

 If you have sensitive skin like me, you may have developed itchy or painful rashes from antiperspirants and deodorants.
 So, what gives with baking soda?
 It all has to do with chemistry.
 Our skin is slightly acidic, acting as a barrier that helps keep harmful bacteria out.
 Remember, not all bacteria are bad.